wp-plugins/instafx/readme.txt

 1. Upload the files to the '/wp-content/plugins/instafx/' directory
 2. Activate the "InstaFX" plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. Upload your image.
+2. Choose the filters for your image
+3. Insert your image into the post and publish your post.

 == Changelog ==

 = 1.0.0 =